Close Menu

 International recognition of Karate owes to the American occupation of Okinawa island after the second world war.
 Americans became familiar with the martial art form of Karate, and they disseminated their learnings as they returned home.
 Due to an increasing preference for Karate as a martial arts form, Japanese instructors started to move to America and other parts of the world, making Karate a widely practiced martial art form all over the world.
 Movies on martial arts also predominantly promoted Karate, and it is still one of the most frequently practiced martial arts globally.

-Unlike Jiu-Jitsu, Karate relies solely on the striking ability of the hands and feet
+Unlike Jiu-Jitsu, Karate relies solely on the striking ability of the hands and feet.

 Karate Sparring